 Delta 9 to Open Thirty-Ninth Cannabis Retail Store

-WINNIPEG, Manitoba, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. DN DLTNF ("Delta 9" or the "Company"), is pleased to announce the grand opening of its thirty-ninth Delta 9 Cannabis retail store, and seventeenth cannabis store in the Province of Manitoba.
-Delta 9's newest retail store is in the heart of the busiest shopping district in Dauphin, Manitoba.
+/EIN News/ -- WINNIPEG, Manitoba, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. (TSX: DN) (OTCQX: DLTNF) (“Delta 9” or the “Company”), is pleased to announce the grand opening of its thirty-ninth Delta 9 Cannabis retail store, and seventeenth cannabis store in the Province of Manitoba.
+Delta 9’s newest retail store is in the heart of the busiest shopping district in Dauphin, Manitoba.

 “Delta 9 is Manitoba’s Cannabis Store and we're excited to further expand our retail footprint in rural MB.
 We will continue to expand our retail portfolio across Canada through organic growth and strategic acquisitions in the coming months,” said John Arbuthnot, CEO of Delta 9.
 “We started 2020 with four retail stores and now have 39 cannabis retail stores in operation across the Canadian Prairies.
 The Company has an aggressive growth strategy to roll up additional cannabis retail stores into the Delta 9 retail network over the next year.”